Glitter (film): Release and promotion

-The next day, on July 20, Carey held a record signing for the soundtrack's lead single "Loverboy" at Roosevelt Field shopping mall in Long Island before fans and the media.
-As a camera crew covered the event, she began rambling on several subjects before finally discussing radio-host Howard Stern, and how his form of humor on his program bothered her greatly.
-At that point, Carey's publicist Cindi Berger grabbed the microphone from her hand, and asked the news crew to stop filming.
-Within a few days, Carey posted erratic voice messages on her website which were soon taken down.
+The next day, on July 20, Carey held a record signing for the soundtrack's lead single "Loverboy" at the Roosevelt Field shopping mall on Long Island before fans and the media.
+As a camera crew covered the event, she began rambling on several subjects before finally discussing radio host Howard Stern and how his form of humor on his program bothered her greatly.
+At that point, Carey's publicist Cindi Berger grabbed the microphone from her hand and asked the news crew to stop filming.
+Within a few days, Carey posted erratic voice messages on her website, which were soon taken down.
 On July 26, she was hospitalized, citing "extreme exhaustion" and a "physical and emotional breakdown".
-Following her induction at an undisclosed hospital in Connecticut, Carey remained hospitalized and under doctor's care for two weeks, followed by an extended absence from the public.
+Following her admission to an undisclosed hospital in Connecticut, Carey remained hospitalized and under a doctor's care for two weeks, followed by an extended absence from the public.
 During her hospitalization, Carey was diagnosed with bipolar disorder.

 Following Carey's publicized breakdown and hospitalization, Virgin Records and 20th Century Fox delayed the release of both Glitter and its soundtrack.
 The announcement was made on August 9, 2001, that both the soundtrack and the film would be postponed three weeks, respectively from August 21 to September 11, and from August 31 to September 21.
 When asked regarding the motives behind the delay, Nancy Berry, vice chairman of Virgin Music Group Worldwide, addressed Carey's personal and physical condition:

 Mariah is looking forward to being able to participate in both her album and movie projects and we are hopeful that this new soundtrack release date will allow her to do so.
 She has been making great recovery progress, and continues to grow stronger every day.
 Virgin Music Worldwide continues to give its absolute commitment and support to Mariah on every level.

-Carey's first promotional appearance to promote the film itself was on its opening day on Fox Theater, Westwood Village in jeans and a black tank top adorned with an American flag, paying homage to victims of the September 11 attacks.
-After giving interviews and signing autographs, Carey sat in the center section of the theatre flanked by security guards and handlers, along with audience members who had won tickets through the Los Angeles radio station Power 106.
-During her appearance, Carey said she hoped that Glitter would provide movie-goers an emotional escape during the attacks' aftermath in the country.
+Carey's first public appearance to promote the film itself was on its opening day at the Fox Theater, Westwood Village in jeans and a black tank top adorned with an American flag, paying homage to victims of the September 11 attacks.
+After giving interviews and signing autographs, Carey sat in the center section of the theater flanked by security guards and handlers, along with audience members who had won tickets through the Los Angeles radio station Power 106.
+During her appearance, Carey said she hoped that Glitter would provide moviegoers an emotional escape during the attacks' aftermath in the country.
 "But obviously nothing can overshadow the events that have gone on, and I need to stay focused on that," she completed.

 Fashions in the film were highlighted by costume designer Joseph G. Aulisi.
-Showcased were clothing by Soo Luen Tom, Luis Sequeira, Richard Saenz, Renee Fontana, and Michael Warbrock.
+Showcased was clothing by Soo Luen Tom, Luis Sequeira, Richard Saenz, Renee Fontana, and Michael Warbrock.
 On November 21, 2001, the film was released in the Philippines simultaneously with Harry Potter and the Philosopher's Stone.
-In Germany, the film was released under the title Glitter - Shine of a Star.
+In Germany, the film was released under the title Glitter – Shine of a Star.